NiclasKa/KangasmakiProject/README.md

 by Kangasmaki & Kangasmaki

 #Running tests
-To run tests, go to api folder and run "npm run test"
+To run tests, first you need to run the docker containers in background using docker-compose up --build --d After that, go to API folder and run npm run test